 - Does the organization provide home visits?

 - How long does a visit with a health care provider typically last?

 Costs and Insurance

-- What out-of-pocket expenses might there be?
+- What out-of-pocket expenses might be associated with hospice care?

 - How soon can hospice services begin?

-- Is an advanced directive required?
+- Is an advanced directive required to enroll in hospice?

-Language, Culture, Religion
+Language, Culture and Religion